bsepaul/HuskyFit/README.md

 ### 4. Type 'i' into terminal

-Make sure you are in 'UConnFitApp' folder and have run:
+Make sure you are in 'HuskyFitApp' folder and have run:

     npm start